cool hit counter

 The Apostles and the end of the world

 When you read the very positive statements of the Bible writers you would think that Christians would be just as positive in their thinking, but unfortunately that is not always so.
 I have even heard some say that they do not believe in the coming of Christ because they believe that apostles themselves were of the opinion that Christ would come in their day.
 Evidently in St Paul's day there were folk with the idea that Christ would return during their lifetime, but Paul had a message for those folk.
 He told them that a number of things must take place before this would take place.
-You can read about it in 2 Thess.
-2:2-3 where he warns that there would be a falling away from the truth and great apostasy would arise in the church.
+You can read about it in 2 Thessalonians 2:2-3 where he warns that there would be a falling away from the truth and great apostasy would arise in the church.
 John the Revelator certainly did not believe that Christ would come in his day for he was given a vision which clearly showed that the Lord could not come at least before 1,260 years.

 Did you know that there is no time now standing between us and eternity as far as time prophecy is concerned.
 There are no specific time-prophecies yet to be fulfilled.
 We are living as you might say on borrowed time.
 Revelation 10:5-6 says: